hasithaa/bal.tips/content/learn-syntax/expr/literals.md

 <!--more-->

-Ballerina Language Specification defines [Literals](https://ballerina.io/spec/lang/2022R1/#section_6.5) syntaxes.
 Let's see these syntaxes in more details.